Bainimarama and Qiliho to stand trial

 According to the allegations, Bainimarama, during his tenure as Prime Minister, purportedly instructed Qiliho in July 2020 to halt an ongoing investigation.

-It is further claimed that Qiliho subsequently ordered Director of the Criminal Investigations Department, Serupepeli Neiko, and another officer to terminate the said investigation.
+It further claims that Qiliho subsequently ordered Director of the Criminal Investigations Department, Serupepeli Neiko, and another officer to terminate the said investigation.

 Acting Director of Public Prosecutions, David Toganivalu, had informed the court that recorded interviews will be among the key evidence relied upon by the prosecution in this case.